owncloud/ocis/services/thumbnails/README.md

 ## Thumbnail Location

-It may be benificial to define the location of the thumbnails other than at system files.
+It may be beneficial to define the location of the thumbnails to be other than the default (with system files).
 This is due the fact that storing thumbnails can consume a lot of space over time which not necessarily needs to reside on the same partition or mount or expensive drives.

 ## Thumbnail Source File Types